Video & Media

 What Are Film Dailies?

+Film dailies (also called "rushes" in the UK and Australia) are the raw, unedited footage shot during a single day of production.
+Every major production reviews dailies to assess technical quality, evaluate performances, and give editors a head start on assembly cuts while principal photography continues.
 The term dates back to the physical film era, when exposed negatives were rushed to the lab overnight for developing and printed for screening the next morning.
 Directors, cinematographers, and producers would gather in a screening room to watch the previous day's work before call time.
-Today, the process is entirely digital, but the core purpose remains identical: catching problems early and making creative adjustments before it's too late to reshoot.
+Today, the process is digital, but the core purpose remains the same: catching problems early and making creative adjustments before it's too late to reshoot.
+Dailies serve three functions on a modern production:

 Video workspace showing organized footage folders and timeline